 Third, teamwork allows you and your employees to gather valuable feedback on ideas, workflows, and processes.
 Not only will you be able to improve them, but you will also teach your team members to be open to new ideas and ways of thinking.

-4) Clue Your Employees In on the Strategic Goals
+4. Clue Your Employees in on the Strategic Goals

-Regardless of the fact that they work in different teams or even different departments inside a company, your employees are all working toward the same goal.
+Even though they work in different teams or even different departments inside a company, your employees are all working toward the same goal.
 The tricky thing is that, especially in large companies, it is easy to forget what those goals are.

 In some cases, employees will spend years working for a company, without even knowing what those strategic goals are.
 While this doesn’t necessarily deter your employees and team members from doing their jobs and achieving milestones, it will rob them of seeing a bigger picture.